JakDudley/Portfolio.1/README.md

 # Future Developments
 * In the future I would like to be able to add
-  - A pre book function, when the user opts for 6+ party members the menu is displayed with an option to chose what items each party member wants + adjustments to the food item.
+  - A pre-book function, when the user opts for 6+ party members the menu is displayed with an option to choose what items each party member wants + adjustments to the food item.
-  - A team page, where the customer can see all of the staff, with images of each person and there role within the company.
+  - A team page, where the customer can see all of the staff, with images of each person and their role within the company.
-  - A page for guests to buy gift vouchers with what ever value they want with all the details forwared to their email address.
+  - A page for guests to buy gift vouchers with the desired value they want with all the details forwarded to their email address.
-* Indefintly I would have to understand Javascript to make this possible, I could of created a mock version of this within CSS and HTML but didnt seem it fit for my time to do so.
+* Indefinitely I would have to understand Javascript to make this possible, I could have created a mock version of this within CSS and HTML but didnt seem fit for my time to do so.
 * Forms
-    - I wish to make all the forms with the value of push, of course this would have to make the Castleia a real location.
+    - I wish to make all the forms with the value of push, of course, this would have to make the Castleia a real location.

 # Testing
 I have created a seperate [Testing.md](/TESTING.md)